 Reviewers assess Credibility using Silberg’s accountability criteria, which was later incorporated into the JAMA benchmarks:

-1. The website clearly credits the authors of its health content.
+1. The website clearly credits the authors and/or editors of its health content.

-2. Content authors are appropriately credentialed in relevant fields/specialities.
+2. Content authors/or editors are appropriately credentialed in relevant fields/specialities.

 3. The website's owner (whether individual, group, or institution) is clearly disclosed and credible.